 Meet the Nomad Warriors, the Karamojong (Karimojong) are a proud people living in their traditional ways as semi-nomadic herders in the remote Karamoja region of Uganda which borders South Sudan and Kenya.

-The Karamojong are proud of their traditional lifestyle which even in Uganda is often misunderstood.
+The Karamojong are proud of their traditional lifestyle, which, even in Uganda, is often misunderstood.

 Today there are about 370,000 Karamojong people in Uganda.
-As a Nilotic group, which means “of the Nile,” they speak Akaramojong and the word Karamojong, or Ngkaramojong translates to “the old tired men who stayed behind.”
-The latter is of their migration from Ethiopia and they settled in Uganda when they ran out of steam.
+As a Nilotic group, which means “of the Nile,” they speak Akaramojong, and the word Karamojong, or Ngkaramojong, translates to “the tired old men who stayed behind.”
+The latter is of their migration from Ethiopia, and they settled in Uganda when they ran out of steam.

 Visiting The Karamojong in their Village – Manyatta in the Karamoja Region: